wandb/docs/content/_index.md

 ##### Build AI models

-Use [W&B Models](/guides) to manage all aspects of using machine learning to build your own AI models, including training, fine-tuning, reporting, automating hyperparameter sweeps, and using our model registry to assist with versioning and reproducibility.
+Use [W&B Models](/guides) to manage all aspects of building your own AI models, including training, fine-tuning, reporting, automating hyperparameter sweeps, and using our model registry to assist with versioning and reproducibility.

 - [Introduction](/guides)
 - [Quickstart](/quickstart)